Aeroluna/LunaCoopMod/README.md

 - Added wireframe and group icon to Zagara.

 If you thought Zagara's wireframe looked oddly low resolution, you aren't crazy.
-Zagara never had a wireframe set and just used her unit icon as a fallback.
+Zagara doesn't have a wireframe set and just used her unit icon as a fallback.

 - Increased speed of Zagara's Acid Spines projectile by 100%.
 - Reduced Zagara's Acid Spines attack period from 1.5 to 1 (+50% attack speed).
 - Increased Medusa Blade's damage 33% of attack damage to 50% attack damage.

 Zagara has a mastery for attack damage but her attacks felt lethargic and she attacked slower than queens.
+Should make the attack damage mastery competitive with the energy mastery.

 ## Vorazun